tbz-neil-devlin/m431_demo_database/02_Code/download/README.md

 # Installation
-* Unzip word-picker.gz to a local directory
+* Download word-picker.tar.gz to a local directory
+* Untar the package
+> tar -xvzf word-picker.tar.gz

 # Create a list of words
 * Create a list of words in a text file and save it to the directory ./lists